JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/README.md

 ## Release 1.04

-- This release fixes the issue of signature verification failing cross-parameter benchmarking mode.
+- This release fixes the issue of signature verification failing in cross-parameter benchmarking mode.